Tatu (film)

 Tatu is a 2017 Nigerian adventure film directed by Don Omope.
-It was written by Jude Idada and is an adaptation of the novel "Tatu", written by Abraham Nwankwo in 2014.
-The film received several nominations at the 2018 Africa Magic Viewers Choice Awards.
-The film also received joint most nominations at the 2018 Africa Magic Choice Awards.
+It was written by Jude Idada and is an adaptation of the 2014 novel Tatu by Abraham Nwankwo.
+The film tied for the most nominations at the 2018 Africa Magic Viewers' Choice Awards.

 Synopsis

 In Tatu, we see the life of a mother and her attempt to salvage the idea of her only daughter being given away as a sacrifice for the atonement of sins.